 As for the new improvement fund of the Apple and Iowa partnership, it will serve Waukee, the city, with community projects and infrastructure.
 The community projects basically include libraries, parks, and recreational spaces.
 The first project is the Waukee Youth Sports Campus having a greenhouse, fishing pier, playground, and fields for the public and high school sports events.

 As long as renewable energy is concerned, Apple will have local partners for investing in powering the data center.
 Apple has already achieved its aim to have all of its global operations run on renewable energy.
 Not just the U.S., 23 other countries have received the same treatment.

 Apple and Iowa coinciding

 Lowa governor Kim Reynolds was caught expressing pride in his state being chosen by Apple.
-He went on further saying that Apple’s attributes in aiming at serving the society coincide with the same of Iowa.
+He went on further to say that Apple’s attributes in aiming at serving society coincide with the same of Iowa.

-Bill Peard, the Waukee Mayor said that “We look forward to a continued partnership with Apple on this effort for decades to come”.
+Bill Peard, the Waukee Mayor, said, “We look forward to a continued partnership with Apple on this effort for decades to come.”

-We can expect constructions to begin early next year.
+We can expect construction to begin early next year.
 Apple is planning to bring the data center online by 2020.

 In relation to this, Apple spent more than $50 million last year with over 9,000 U.S. manufacturers and suppliers.
 The American developers have earned more than $16 billion only in App Store worldwide sales.
 This reads since the introduction of the App Store in 2008.